Celebrating the wonderfully made one "Lucky Fin" at a time.

 If you've seen the movie "Finding Nemo" then you know all about Nemo's "lucky fin" and how being made a little differently doesn't stop him from accomplishing anything he sets out to do.
-In July of 2010 ago I began making limb difference awareness bracelets in celebration of my daughter as well as all the other children in the world with Symbrachydactyly or an upper limb difference.
-I've now made over ninety-seven hundred awareness bracelets have been sent all over the world and the Lucky Fin love continues to spread.
+In July of 2010 I began making limb difference awareness bracelets in celebration of my daughter as well as all the other children in the world with Symbrachydactyly or an upper limb difference.
+I've now made over ninety-nine hundred awareness bracelets have been sent all over the world and the Lucky Fin love continues to spread.

 I believe everybody is different.
 Some people's differences are on the outside and easier to see than the differences others have on the inside.
 But EVERYBODY has got something and God doesn't give challenges to those who can't handle them.
 And in what ever your challenge, is a blessing worth celebrating.

 Financially support efforts for children attend specialized camps, obtain prosthetics, and to fund other organizations within the limb different community.